pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 ## Publishing a module

-To update/publish a module, it's straightforward.
+Updating or publishing a module is straightforward.
 The `pm2 publish` command will increment the minor version of the module, will `git add . ; git commit -m "VERSION"; git push origin master` then it will `npm publish`.

 ```bash
 $ cd my-module